top of page

 Hand-tied Bouquet

-It would be fair to say that all different types of bridal bouquets are hand tied, as your florist will certainly need to arrange, and fix your bouquet manually.
+You could say all bridal bouquets are hand tied, as your florist will certainly need to arrange, and fix your bouquet by hand.
 The difference with this type of bouquet is that it has a more boho, free feeling to it.
 Often tied together by ribbon, or fabric, with stems cut to the same length, but allowed to spread out from the base.
-Perfect for a rustic style celebration.
+Perfect for a rustic, or Summer celebration.

 Pomander Bouquet

-One of our favourite bridal bouquets, and one that is vastly different from other types as it's not held by the stem.
-Instead, the Pomander bouquet is carried by a ribbon handle that wraps around the wrist, or can be hung as decoration.
+The Pomander is vastly different from other types as it's not held by the stem.
+Instead, this bouquet is carried by a ribbon handle that wraps around the wrist, or can be hung as decoration.
 The actual bouquet is perfectly spherical, with lots of neatly arranged flowers tightly packed into an eye-catching ball shape.

 Composite Bouquet